SensingClues/OpenEars/installpi/INSTALL.md

 We will now run the third shellscript:\
 `./install-part3.sh`

-This will install the remaining packages, and it will take quiet some time.exit
+This will install the remaining packages, and it will take quiet some time.

 ## Step 6: Test the installation
 go to ~/openears/serval and